 I was born in a Muslim household; obviously, I learned the value of different races at a very young age.
 I was pretty blessed in terms of my exposure to different races from the very start.
-I started studies in a Pakistani school, St. Mary’s School, which was located inside the city of Sheikhupra.
-This school was owned by two very smart and powerful people.
-They looked different than the rest of us; and, they were Christians.
-The brother was the Vice Principal and the sister was the Principal.
+I started studies in a Pakistani school, which was owned by two very smart and powerful Christians; the brother was the Vice Principal and the sister was the Principal.
 I loved both of them; and, they loved me back.

 When I was teenager or perhaps a bit before that, I studied some of the Quran’s translation as well as some Ahadith (sayings of Prophet Mohammad).
 Of course!
 I finished reading the entire Quran and some of its translation when I was just a kid.
+Or perhpas I learned these exact words when I was a teenager; however, the essence of this teaching was something commonly understood by those around me.
 Somewhere along the lines, I learned the following Islamic teaching:

 There is no superiority for an Arab over a non-Arab, nor for a non-Arab over an Arab.
 Neither is the white superior over the black, nor is the black superior over the white—except by piety.
-Source: “What Did The Prophet Say About Racism“
+Source: (Saying of Prophet Mohammad; mentioend by author Yusuf Khan in article “What Did The Prophet Say About Racism“

 When I was old enough to understand news, I learned some stuff about fights between Christians and Muslims inside Pakistan as well as about other fights that were taking place in other parts of the globe.
-I used to think that these people are just confused!
+I used to think that these people were just confused!
 I was still pretty young so after listening to all this garbage, I used to just go in my room and do some stuff that I liked.
 One of my favourite habits was to dress up, turn the music on, and dance.
 I used to dance a lot!
 My younger sister used to watch me and feel surprised about all the moves I used to make.
-I once saw her hiding and watching me; so I brought her near my gigantic mirror.
+I once saw her hiding and watching me; so I brought her near my large mirror.
 Then I tried teaching her some of my dance moves.
 Unfortunately, she ran away after a couple of lessons.
-As you can see, watching battles that took place between confused people had zero influence on my mind.
+As you can see, I learned how to beat my boredom earlier in life.

 I still remember briefly meeting some Chinese kids who came to my high school.
 My friends, siblings, and I were so shocked and attracted by their presence that we used to hide and watch them from a distance.
 We used to talk about them like we were enchanted by a strong spell; but, we could not talk to them because we did not knew their language and our English was pretty broken.
 The other Chinese people we came across owned restaurants in Pakistan.
 Obviously, we had really less exposure to these Chinese owners because a lot of time we were just eating like pigs or playing under the table.